12 Tips For Getting A Good Night’s Sleep

 7. Pay Attention to What You Eat or Drink

-But anyway, being more vigilant about what you put into your body and when it means the difference between sawing logs and starting at the ceiling.
+But anyway, being more vigilant about what you put into your body (and when) could mean the difference between catching Z’s or starting at the ceiling.

 According to Cone Health, eating late at night means all those muscles needed to digest your meal continue working overtime when they should be resting.

-We mentioned earlier how important it is to stick to a sleep schedule.
-Still, it's also crucial to stick to an eating schedule…to…help your sleep schedule.
+We mentioned earlier how important it is to stick to a sleep schedule, but it’s also crucial to stick to an eating schedule… to help your sleep schedule.
+It’s best to stay away from those late-night bites.

 6. Be Careful With Daytime Naps